metalsmith/collections/README.md

 ## Features

-- can match files by `collection` file metadata
+- can match files by `collection` file metadata or pattern
-- can match files by pattern
 - can limit the number of files in a collection
 - can filter files in a collection based on file metadata
-- adds collections to global metadata
+- adds collections to global metadata under the `collections` key.
-- adds `next`, `previous`, `first` and `last` references to each file in the collection
+- adds `next`, `previous`, `first` and `last` references to each file's collection references

 ## Installation